Breakfast After the Bell

 CEP allows schools in high-poverty areas to serve free breakfast and lunch to all students.
 Schools are CEP-eligible if their identified student percentage (ISP), the percentage of students directly certified for free meals, is at least 40%.

-Special Provision 2 is a four-year program that allows any school to serve universal free breakfast and lunch for 3 years while only collecting school meal benefit applications for the first year.
+Special Provision 2 is a four-year program that allows any school to serve universal free breakfast and lunch for four years while only collecting school meal benefit applications for the first year.

 Eligible kids who fill out a School Meal Benefit Form can receive P-EBT benefits for extra help on groceries.
 Check out our P-EBT Quick Facts or visit the Maine DHHS website for information about this program and eligibility criteria.